Six Survival Tips for Graduation Day

 Live stream for Graduation

-It’s a great day so I hope you have an absolute amazing time and congratulations for surviving the rollercoaster that is college!
+It’s a great day, so I hope you have an absolutely amazing time.
+Congratulations on surviving the rollercoaster that is college!
 In case you can't make this year's graduation in person, Griffith will be providing a live stream of each graduation online.
 Check your graduation time and follow the link below to be a part of the day along with your fellow classmates.

 I’ll leave you with a few wise words from the fabulous Elle Woods on her graduation day -